Revised for 2019.

 For reference, here’s the Xbox One.

 You’re unlikely to have a Kinect camera peripheral, a once-mandatory but now optional device.
 If you’ve got one, plug it in!
 You’ll be able to issue voice commands with it.
-You’ll also be able to use it to play motion-controlled titles like Just Dance 2019.
+You’ll also be able to use it to play motion-controlled titles.

 Next, the Xbox One S is a step up, 40% smaller and with 4K upscaling and HDR support (though you’ll need a TV that also supports this).
 The S is the console seen below; it also comes with an enhanced, Bluetooth capable, controller.